ManunEbo/Intercars-DB-GUI/README.md

 <p>

-The python code consists of classes and functions which are designed to interact with the GUI via the .kv files and the database.<br>
+The python code consists of classes and functions which are designed to interact with the GUI<br>
+via the .kv files and the database.<br>
-Firstly, the python code pulls data from the GUI and performs any transformation necessary then sends it to the database.<br>
+Firstly, the python code pulls data from the GUI and performs any transformation necessary<br>
+then sends it to the database.<br>

-The sql codes used for inserting data into the database, work with the procedures and triggers in the database<br>
+The sql codes used for inserting data into the database, work with the procedures and triggers<br>
-i.e. they are coded with the procedures and triggers in mind; such that when the data reaches the database the<br>
+in the database i.e. they are coded with the procedures and triggers in mind;<br>
+such that when the data reaches the database the procedures and triggers transport<br>
-procedures and triggers transport the ready data to their final destination.<br>
+the ready data to their final destination.<br>

 For data retrieval, python codes are used to pull raw tabulated data and summaries from the database<br>
 then it displays the outputs on the GUI via tabs for viewing.
 Example illustrations can be found on <a href="https://github.com/ManunEbo/Intercars-DB-GUI/tree/master/2.%20Sample%20GUI%20Illustrations">2.
 Sample GUI Illustrations</a>